shrutisenthilram/Week3-Project/README.md

-# Project 3 - Trivia
+# Project 4 - Trivia

 Submitted by: Shruti Senthilram

-Trivia is an app that presents questions to the users and tests their knowledge.
+Trivia is an app that ...
+[TODO]

 Time spent: 2 hours spent in total